cloudbase/cloudbase-init/doc/source/userdata.rst

 Multi-part content
 ------------------

 MIME multi-part user data is supported.
-The content will ne handled based on the content type.
+The content will be handled based on the content type.

 * text/x-shellscript - Any script to be executed: PowerShell, Batch, Bash